SAMMISolutions/docs/doc_posts/_commands-statements/if-statement.md

 num: 1
 ---

-IF statement is used to specify a block of commands to be executed if a condition (or multiple conditions) is true.\
+If statement is used to specify a block of commands to be executed if a condition (or multiple conditions) is true.\
-Commands under ELSE statement are executed instead if a condition is false.\
+Commands under Else statement are executed instead if a condition is false.\
 You can think of it as `If something is true, then do something, otherwise do something else.`

 By pressing the **+** button, you can add: